mrkaleArduinoLib/gbj_appthingsboard/README.md

 Internal parameters are hard-coded in the library as enumerations and none of them have setters or getters associated.
 The waiting for next connection attempt is in non-blocking mode.
 However, waiting on IoT platform connection `timeout is cca 5 seconds` in either case.

 * **Publishing period** (`12 seconds`): It is a default time period for publishing data to IoT platform.
 Real publishing period is associated with corresponding setter and getter.
 * **Connection waiting period** (`1 minute`): It is a time period during which the system is waiting for next attempt to connect to IoT platform.
-The real time period between failed connection attempts is increased by the IoT platform timeout, so that the real time period among attempts is cca `65 seconds`.
+The real time period between failed connection attempts is increased by the IoT platform timeout cca `5 seconds`, so that the real time period among attempts is cca `65 seconds`.

 <a id="dependency"></a>